 The Sidney Community School offers breakfast and lunch to the students and staff.
 Those who wish to eat school lunch and/or breakfast must establish accounts with the building secretaries.
-Breakfast will be served from 8:10-8:30 a.m. at the elementary and 7:55-8:15 a.m. at the Jr./Sr. high school.
+Breakfast will be served from 7:40-8:00 a.m. at the Jr./Sr. high school.